Skip to main content

 About Alto Cariri

-Alto Cariri State Park protects approximately 5,830 hectares of Atlantic Forest in the municipalities of Santa Maria do Salto and Salto da Divisa in far northeastern Minas Gerais, Brazil, near the border with Bahia.
-Established in 2008, the park safeguards a critical remnant of the highly threatened southern Bahia Atlantic Forest ecoregion, one of the most biodiverse forest types on Earth and home to numerous endemic and endangered species.
+Alto Cariri State Park (Parque Estadual Alto Cariri) protects 6,151 hectares of Atlantic Forest in the municipalities of Santa Maria do Salto and Salto da Divisa in far northeastern Minas Gerais, Brazil, near the border with Bahia, established by State Decree No. 44,726 on 18 February 2008.
+[1] The park safeguards a critical remnant of the highly threatened southern Bahia Atlantic Forest ecoregion, one of the most biodiverse forest types on Earth and home to numerous endemic and endangered species.
 It lies along the upper Jequitinhonha River basin in a rugged landscape of forested slopes and clear streams, forming an important piece of Brazil's Atlantic Forest conservation mosaic.
-The park is part of the Cariri mosaic of protected areas and serves as an essential refuge for wildlife in a region heavily impacted by cattle ranching, eucalyptus plantations, and historic deforestation.
+The park forms part of a protected area complex that also includes the adjacent Mata dos Muriquis Wildlife Refuge (2,722 ha), together covering approximately 8,800 hectares, and serves as an essential refuge for wildlife in a region heavily impacted by cattle ranching, eucalyptus plantations, and historic deforestation.
+[1]

 Wildlife Ecosystems

-The park harbors an exceptional diversity of wildlife characteristic of southern Bahia's Atlantic Forest, including endangered primates such as the northern muriqui, golden-bellied capuchin, black-tufted marmoset, and brown howler monkey.
-Other mammals include jaguars (occasionally), ocelots, margays, maned sloths, giant anteaters, and southern tamanduas.
-Birdlife is extraordinarily rich with many Atlantic Forest endemics, including the red-browed amazon, Bahia tapaculo, banded cotinga, and various tinamous, cotingas, and tanagers.
-Reptiles and amphibians are abundant, with several species endemic to the Atlantic Forest.
-The park is recognized as a critical site for the conservation of the northern muriqui, a critically endangered primate and one of the Americas' largest monkeys, and for other threatened fauna of the Atlantic Forest hotspot.
+The park harbors an exceptional diversity of wildlife characteristic of southern Bahia's Atlantic Forest, including endangered primates such as the northern muriqui (Brachyteles hypoxanthus) — critically endangered on Brazil's national extinction risk list — golden-bellied capuchin, and brown howler monkey.
+[1] Other mammals include ocelots, margays, maned sloths, giant anteaters, and southern tamanduas.
+Birdlife is extraordinarily rich with many Atlantic Forest endemics, including the red-browed amazon, Bahia tapaculo, banded cotinga, and various tanagers.
+The park is recognized as a critical site for the conservation of the northern muriqui, one of the Americas' largest monkeys.

 Flora Ecosystems